eum602/Ejemplos-de-Reactjs/README.md

 We can receive contributions fro anywhere in the world.
 Work done after unstashing.

 ## Copyright
-2019 - All rights reserved from a local developer to practice after stashing some file.
+2019 - All rights reserved - Modifying to add a new tag.